turingschool/backend-curriculum-site/module2/lessons/intro_to_mvc.md

 ## Learning Goals

 * Identify the elements of the MVC design pattern
-* Describe the single responsibility of the each of the Model, View, and Controller
+* Describe the single responsibility of each of the Model, View, and Controller
 * Describe how data is passed through the MVC pattern

 ## Vocabulary